-Resources (7.1) Climate Change Considerations/Opportunities Determine and provide necessary resources for the EMS. - Use internal approaches.
-This clause can support necessary resourcing to ensure climate action is embedded (i.e. is not just provided on reactive or project basis).
-The organisation's investment approach, CAPEX, annual budgets and business planning processes are all essential in this regard and need to be used.
-Seek external and wider resources (e.g. through collaborative working).
-Changing the rules of the game.
-In some cases, developing the internal business approach may be required through altering financial ROI's and pay-back periods.
-Broader resources beyond finances and usual sources are also in scope (see below).
+Resources - (7.1) Climate Change Considerations / Opportunities Determine and This clause can support necessary resourcing to ensure climate action is provide necessary embedded (i.e. is not just provided on reactive or project basis).
+The resources for the EMS. organisation's investment approach, CAPEX, annual budgets and - Use internal business planning processes are all essential in this regard and need to approaches. be used - Seek external and Changing the rules of the game.
+In some cases, developing the internal wider resources business approach may be required through altering financial returns on through investment (ROI) and pay-back periods. collaborative Broader resources beyond finances and usual sources are also in scope working? (see below on page 19)